SEO for Landing Pages: Optimization Tips and Examples

 In the example above, imagine that the term Digital Marketing Tips has 1000 searches per month.

-The average click-through rate for Google’s first position exceeds 30% and, for second position
+The average click-through rate for Google’s first position exceeds 30% and, for the second position

 This means that this Landing Page has the potential to generate 300 monthly organic visits.
 If the page’s conversion rate is 40%, that’s 120 more leads every month.
 1440 Leads per year!